aravinda-1402/CycleGAN/README.md

 # CycleGAN
-Using CycleGAN to convert monet to photo and vice versa
+Using CycleGAN to convert Monet paintings to Photos and vice versa

 Based on the code by Jason Brownlee from his blogs on https://machinelearningmastery.com/ I am adapting his code to various applications but original credit goes to Jason.